Top 10 CV Mistakes

 The truth is, many CVs are headed straight for the reject pile.
 Why?
 Simply put, the CV fails to make a case for why the applicant is right for the job.
 Many people don’t even realise their CV is the problem, and so keep sending out the same document, in the same way, wondering why they aren’t getting results.

-Avoiding the following 10 most common CV mistakes, will help you get much better outcomes from your job search.
+Improving your CV while avoiding the following 10 most common CV mistakes, will help you get much better outcomes from your job search.

 1. Writing a generic CV